 Second, your choice of PhD research project is not made until you have had a chance to learn more about the field and see individual groups and supervisors in action; you don’t have to make a decision based on very limited information at the point you start the programme.

 Finally, because you will be trained as part of a cohort of students you will have a supportive network of colleagues around you to help you through the highs and lows of starting out in your research career.

 The scientific partners of the centre are commercial and government laboratories with strong interests in quantum technologies:

 They will contribute to the general training and also collaborate with UCL supervisors and CDT students on particular research projects.

 There are two further partners who have joined the centre specifically to provide training in particular aspects:

 We believe that skills in entrepreneurship and in scientific writing will be essential for future quantum technologists, and that those skills are best learned from the experts.

 Finally we have a network of international partners, with whom the centre will exchange students working in areas of common interest:

-We aim to admit up to twelve students per year.
+We aim to admit up to fifteen students per year.
 There is a pool of around forty potential supervisors at UCL, with additional supervisors in the partner laboratories.

 UCL’s fees will be fully paid, at the rate applicable to UK/EU students, and additionally a stipend will be paid at the standard UCL rate (currently ~£16,300 per annum) to cover living costs.
 Funding is initially offered for one year and will be extended for a further three years (i.e. to a total of four years) for students who progress to the research component of the programme.